particle-iot/docs/src/content/guide/getting-started/modes.md

 Factory reset is not available on the {{device}}, but not to worry!
 If you are experiencing problems with your application firmware, you can use [Safe Mode](#safe-mode) to recover.

 {{#if photon}}
-You can reset Wi-Fi credentials by performing a [WiFi Network Reset](#wi-fi-network-reset).
+You can reset Wi-Fi credentials by performing a [Wi-Fi Network Reset](#wi-fi-network-reset).
 {{/if}}

 {{/unless}}